WarwickRSE/OpenMPExamples/README.md

 These are the code files for WarwickRSEs OpenMP workshop.
 Here you will find the following:

+* A HelloWorld example program in C and Fortran.
+We'll use this to check you can compile OMP programs in the morning session
 * an Exercises.pdf sheet to work through in the exercises session
 * example code files that go with this sheet
 * a Solutions directory containing example solutions to these